 Narcissism is named after the ancient Greek myth of a man who fell in love with himself after seeing his reflection.
 Narcissists love themselves first.

-Freud used the phrase “his majesty, the baby” to describe adults that never grow out of this self-centered phase.
+Freud used the phrase “his majesty, the baby” to describe adults that never grow out of this self-centred phase.

 A psychologist would not always diagnose this type of person with narcissistic personality disorder (NPD).
 Often, their negative thought patterns and behaviour are not strong enough to justify this diagnosis.

 In the 1980’s, psychologist Tom Cunningham wrote about the link between narcissistic personality traits and addictions.
-Such self-centered people will get angry at those that try to help them quit drugs.
+Such self-centred people will get angry at those that try to help them quit drugs.